myarotskaya/architecture-center/docs/data/technology-choices/natural-language-processing.md

 - [Azure HDInsight with Spark and Spark MLlib](/azure/hdinsight/spark/apache-spark-overview)
 - [Microsoft Cognitive Services](/azure/#pivot=products&panel=cognitive)

-## How do you choose?

-Each service brings with it a unique set of capabilities, giving you options in selecting the one that most closely meets your requirements.

 ## Key selection criteria

 For NLP scenarios, begin choosing the appropriate service for your needs by answering these questions:

-- Do you want to leverage prebuilt models instead of training your own models with your own data?
-    - If yes (you want prebuilt models), then consider using the APIs offered by Microsoft Cognitive Services.
+- Do you want to use prebuilt models?
+If yes, consider using the APIs offered by Microsoft Cognitive Services.

 - Do you need to train custom models against a large corpus of text data?
-    - If yes, then consider using Azure HDInsight with Spark MLlib and Spark NLP.
+If yes, consider using Azure HDInsight with Spark MLlib and Spark NLP.

 - Do you need low-level NLP capabilities like tokenization, stemming, lemmatization, and term frequency/inverse document frequency (TF/IDF)?
-    - If yes, consider using Azure HDInsight with Spark MLlib and Spark NLP.
+If yes, consider using Azure HDInsight with Spark MLlib and Spark NLP.

 - Do you need simple, high-level NLP capabilities like entity and intent identification, topic detection, spell check, or sentiment analysis?
-    - If yes, consider using the APIs offered by Microsoft Cognitive Services.
+If yes, consider using the APIs offered by Microsoft Cognitive Services.

 ## Capability matrix